Lesley Gore, a 16-year-old high school wonder who lit up the charts in 1963 with “It’s My Party” and “Judy’s Turn to Cry,” passed away this week.

 I don’t want to trot out all the I-Did-It-My-Way clichés, but there is something we can learn from hitsters (hit sisters?) like Gore—and Deckers—who ignored what others expected of them.
 Even with several hits under her belt—and the great Quincy Jones producing her records—Leslie Gore still called her own shots.

 For one thing, she resisted the pressure to play music full-time.
 After graduating from the Dwight School for Girls in Englewood, NJ (imagine having a Grammy-award-winning #1 hit while attending high school!), she became a full-time college student at Sarah Lawrence at the peak of her career.
 During that time she limited her gigs to weekends and holidays!
 (Can you picture Katy Perry only performing Saturdays and Sundays while attending Ole Miss or Miley Cyrus doing the same while attending, say, Oral Roberts?)
-Despite that, Leslie Gore went on to have a successful career in TV acting, recording, and songwriting, as reported in Rolling Stone.
+Despite that, Lesley Gore went on to have a successful career in TV acting, recording, and songwriting, as reported in Rolling Stone.

 The lesson here is that business—and the world at large—always needs more leaders, practitioners, technicians, writers, designers, craftsmen, etc. who can think for themselves.
 We still have too many copycat businesses knocking out copycat products and services.
 Whether we’re talking insurance or healthcare, construction or retail, entertainment or art, we're still playing it safe and predictable.
 And we're still deferring to authority or orthodoxy to tell us what to do.